ansegura7/RS_Surprise/README.md

 # Recommender Systems with Surprise
-Project with examples of different recommendation system created with the <a href='http://surpriselib.com/' target='_blank'>Surprise</a> framework.
-With a collaborative filtering approach, different algorithms are explored, such as KNN or SVD.
+Project with examples of different recommender systems created with the <a href='http://surpriselib.com/' target='_blank'>Surprise</a> framework.
+Different algorithms (with a collaborative filtering approach) are explored, such as KNN or SVD.

 ## Examples
 <details open>